-31080380 // 1 credit Farm Buildings & Dairy Cattle Housing
+31080380 • 1 credit Farm Buildings & Dairy Cattle Housing

-Arrangements and design of efficient farm buildings, as well as construction requirements.
+Course covers arrangements and design of efficient farm buildings, as well as construction requirements.
 Farmstead planning includes mapping of present facilities as they exist, evaluating how useful they are, and planning long- and short-range goals for changes in the farmstead arrangement to improve economic, labor, and aesthetic values.
 Environmental needs of dairy cattle are identified.
 This includes space, ventilation, and insulation needs.
-Planning the dairy facilities to improve the labor efficiency and the opportunity for future expansion.
+Planning of dairy facilities to improve labor efficiency and opportunity for future expansion is also presented.

-31080390 // 1 credit Communications
+31080390 • 1 credit Communications